Pir00t/pir00t.github.io/aboutme.md

 <p class="about-text">
 <i class="fa fa-code"></i>
 <br>
 <strong>Python</strong> is my language of choice for development.
-I use it regularly to automate mundane tasks and analysis <i>(great for parsing documents)</i>.
+I use it regularly to automate mundane tasks and analysis <i>(great for data processing)</i>.
 The modularity is efficient too for working on larger projects.<br> Some projects may appear on my <a href="https://github.com/Pir00t" target="_blank">Github</a> when I feel they are up to scratch! <br>
 </p>

 <p class="about-text">